 Henri Jeanneau’s passion and commitment to quality boat building began in 1957.
-From the first artisan-crafted runabout to today’s precision-manufactured sailboats, that passion and commitment is shared by the Bay Yacht Agency.
+From the first artisan-crafted runabout to today’s precision-manufactured sailboats, that passion and commitment is shared by the Florida Yacht Group.

 The Technology of Beauty

 The strength of Jeanneau can be seen in the beauty of their boats.
 World-renowned designer and architects work with their in-house teams from the inception of each project and provide their expertise and innovative ideas.
 The result of this partnership: captivating and inspiring designs that stand the test of time.

 A Jeanneau must be responsive, agile and fast.
 Performance encompasses not only speed but exceptional handling under power, smooth passage through heavy seas, confidence and control.
 Every experience onboard a Jeanneau is enhanced by their well balanced sail plans, modern hulls, high-end sails and quality deck hardware

 Each new Jeanneau is comprehensively designed via the powerful CATIA design software.
 CATIA allows Jeanneau to design a better boat with more attention to detail in a shorter timeframe.